jehousoh/url-shortener/README.md

 - This was my first time using nodejs hence I was able to learn how to handle fetch requests as well as how to link my frontend with my backend to communication and get/post data that I needed
 - This was also my first time using mongodb and I learnt how I am able to create a schema and create a shorturl using a longer one

+# Note

+- Commits are not shown as I did client and server seperately on git